31 Altitude Definitions & Measurement

 Electronic Flight Displays (EFD)

 - Analog-to-Digital Converter (ADC): The pitot-static inputs are received by an Analog-to-Digital Converter (ADC).
-The ADC converts the analog signals from the pitot-static system into digital format that can be processed by the EFD’s software and electronic system.
+The ADC converts the analog signals from the pitot-static system into a digital format that can be processed by the EFD’s software and electronic system.

 Summary & Closure